SirSgtCire/AOE2-DE-Unofficial-Patch/README.md

 - increased Elite Jaguar Warrior bonus infantry damage by 1
 - changed Garland Wars to include Xolotl Warriors
 - reverted military creation time reduction back to 15%
+- reverted villager carry pacacity to 5

 Burmese:
-- changed Howdah to "Elephants receive +2/+1P armor" and made it affect all elephants
+- changed Howdah to "Elephants receive +2/+2P armor" and made it affect all elephants
-- increased accuracy of (Elite) Arambai by (10%) 10%
+- increased accuracy of (Elite) Arambai by (5%) 5%

 Koreans:
-- changed Panokseon to also increase turtle ship melee armor by 1
 - changed Shinkichon to also decrease Mangonel-line creation cost by 10%

 Mayans: